NaimKabir/sfcommons-bot/README.md

 This is a script that can be thrown into a cron job for scheduled runs.

+It runs on @kabir's 11-year old laptop with cron schedule: `0 10 7-14,21-28 * 3` (roughly biweekly on Wednesdays).

 #### Credentials

 Before beginning, you must set environment variables with sparkbot credentials.
 Ask @kabir to share these credentials via secure means if you don't have them.